-The Mustard Seed is located in Ireland’s South West making it an easy base for traveling the Wild Atlantic Way.
+The Mustard Seed is located in Ireland’s South West making it an easy base for travelling the Wild Atlantic Way.

-A Little Background History on the Mustard Seed Ballingarry
+A Little Background History of the Mustard Seed Ballingarry

 In 2016 Dan handed the business over to his manager of 25 years, John Edward Joyce.
 John’s passion for The Mustard Seed shows we could not have been in better hands for the night.
 The Mustard Seed is one of the best hotels in Limerick, and we can even say one of the best hotels in Ireland.